cwtopel/my_startpage/README.md

 # my_startpage

 This is my current homepage project.
+It is just an edit of [mrnatbus12/My_Homepage](https://github.com/mrnatbus12/My_Homepage).

 Edit this to change the background:
 ```css